trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Prerequisites

-Prerequisites are the same as the first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites
+Prerequisites are the same as the first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites.

-Get the code from the session 2 solution [here](https://github.com/marigold-dev/training-dapp-2/tree/main/solution)
+Get the code from the session 2 solution [here](https://github.com/marigold-dev/training-dapp-2/tree/main/solution).

 ## Tickets

-Tickets came with Tezos **Edo** upgrade, they are great and often misunderstood
+Tickets came with Tezos **Edo** upgrade, they are great and often misunderstood.

 Ticket structure :

-- ticketer : (address) the creator contract address
+- Ticketer : (address) the creator contract address.
-- value : (any) Can be any type from string to bytes.
-It holds whatever arbitrary values
+- Value : (any) Can be any type from string to bytes.
+It holds whatever arbitrary values.
-- amount : (nat) quantity of tickets minted
+- Amount : (nat) quantity of tickets minted.

 Tickets features :

 - Not comparable : it makes no sense to compare tickets because tickets from same type are all equals and can be merged into a single ticket.
-When ticket types are different then it is no more comparable
+When ticket types are different then it is no more comparable.
-- Transferable : you can send ticket into a Transaction parameter
+- Transferable : you can send ticket into a Transaction parameter.
-- Storable : only on smart contract storage for the moment (Note : a new protocol release will enable it for implicit account soon)
+- Storable : only on smart contract storage for the moment (Note : a new protocol release will enable it for implicit account soon).
-- Non dupable : you cannot copy or duplicate a ticket, it is a unique singleton object living in specific blockchain instance
+- Non dupable : you cannot copy or duplicate a ticket, it is a unique singleton object living in specific blockchain instance.
-- Splittable : if amount is > 2 then you can split ticket object into 2 objects
+- Splittable : if amount is > 2 then you can split ticket object into 2 objects.
-- Mergeable : you can merge ticket from same ticketer and same type
+- Mergeable : you can merge ticket from same ticketer and same type.
-- Mintable/burnable : anyone can create and destroy tickets
+- Mintable/burnable : anyone can create and destroy tickets.

 Example of usage :

 - Authentication and Authorization token : giving a ticket to a user provides you Authentication.
-Adding some claims/rules on the ticket provides you some rights
+Adding some claims/rules on the ticket provides you some rights.
-- Simplified FA1.2/FA2 token : representing crypto token with tickets (mint/burn/split/join), but it does not have all same properties and does not respect the TZIP standard
+- Simplified FA1.2/FA2 token : representing crypto token with tickets (mint/burn/split/join), but it does not have all same properties and does not respect the TZIP standard.
-- Voting rights : giving 1 ticket that count for 1 vote on each member
+- Voting rights : giving 1 ticket that count for 1 vote on each member.
-- Wrapped crypto : holding XTZ collateral against a ticket, and redeeming it later
+- Wrapped crypto : holding XTZ collateral against a ticket, and redeeming it later.
-- many others ...
+- Many others ...

 ### Minting

 Minting is the action of creating ticket from void.
 In general, minting operations are done by administrators of smart contract or either by an end user.

 1. Edit the `./contracts/pokeGame.jsligo` file and add a map of ticket ownership to the default `storage` type.
    This map keeps a list of consumable tickets for each authorized user.
-It is used as a burnable right to poke
+It is used as a burnable right to poke.

 ```ligolang
 export type storage = {